 - the strength of letters of recommendation assessing the applicant's potential success in graduate studies and/or the applicant's employment experience, if applicable.

-To be admitted into the master's of education (M.Ed.) degree program in Reading, the master's of education (M.Ed.) degree program in Curriculum and Instruction, the graduate certificate program in English as a Second Language (ESL), or the graduate certificate in Excellence in Teaching, applicants must have completed a bachelor of science (B.S.) or bachelor of arts (B.A.) degree.
+To be admitted into the master's of education (M.Ed.) degree program in Reading, the master's of education (M.Ed.) degree program in Curriculum and Instruction, or the graduate certificate program in English as a Second Language (ESL), applicants must have completed a bachelor of science (B.S.) or bachelor of arts (B.A.) degree.
 Teaching certification in elementary education, secondary education, or a K-12 specialty area (e.g., art, music, special education, etc.) is also required to enter the master's of education program in Reading and the graduate certificate program in English as a Second Language (ESL) if the applicant intends to seek certification from the Pennsylvania Department of Education (PDE).
 A photocopy of the certification must be submitted with the other application materials.
 A transcript (9 credits) or course syllabi (270 hours) indicating the standards for Special Education have been met.

 I. If the applicant has already earned a graduate degree at King's College or another accredited academic institution, the following weight is assigned:

 II.
 As a general rule, an applicant who has not earned a prior graduate degree must meet the following requirements:

 - An undergraduate grade point average (GPA) of 3.00 or better on a grading scale of 4.00

 Applicants who fall below the minimum grade point average (3.00) may submit other evidence of their ability to complete a graduate program, such as: